mmahlke/Bioinformatics_DiMeLo-seq/README.md

 12. ```MM:Z```  identifies modified bases.
 Here, ```C+h?``` reports the status of 5hmC and ```C+m?``` reports the status of 5mC.
 If mA is called, it's reported with ```A+a?```
 13. ```ML:B:C``` identifies the probability of each modification listed in the MM tag being correct.
 The continuous probability range 0.0 to 1.0 is remapped in equal sized portions to the discrete integers 0 to 255 inclusively.
 This is important for understanding how the values 0 to 255 encode to probability thresholds you may want to apply between probability 0 (unlikely) to probability 1.0 (certain).

+## Normalizing and defining enrichment

+One thing you may find to be missing at this stage is some sort of normalization or statistical peak calling.
+When we think about what we are interested in getting out of DiMeLo-seq, it's a bit more complicated than ChIP-seq or CUT&RUN.
+We aren't enriching for reads with a pull down and amplifying them.
+We are inferring the position of a protein along single strands of DNA.
+We know there will be variability (in the context of centromeric proteins, at least) and we expect that.
+Yet, we still want to know wehre the proteins are **most likely** to be enriched.

+Think about the data itself.
+Each base reports either modified or unmodified.
+At modified bases, we report a probability that the modification occurs.
+We filter out the bases with low probability.
+Next, we will measure the probable modifications at each position in each strand covering a region and calculate a fraction of enrichment.
+Theoretically, calculating a fraction of modified bases across a region should normalize for coverage level.

+However, that won't always be perfect.
+There is no standardized normalization method for DiMelo-seq currently.

+**Some approaches for determining enrichment are:**
+1) Using emperical data to set a threshold
+ + use other sequencing data to determine where your protein of interest is enriched genomically
+ + use the same location's values in your DiMeLo data to set a threshold to apply across the genome
+2) Using fold enrichment to set a threshold
+ + You can extract the numbers of modified bases per position using [modkit](https://github.com/nanoporetech/modkit) to calculate enrichment values
+ + You can also use this to transform the data into .bw tracks representing enrichment values
+ + [fibertools](https://github.com/fiberseq/fibertools-rs) could also be useful for extracting raw data
+  + It's intended for determining the position of your protein of interest from the surrounding m6A signature

 ## Making a virtual environment and visualizing modified bases